catherinehulshof/Fall2019-biology/syllabus.md

 Or by appointment.

-*Note: my schedule gets very busy during the semester so please try to schedule appointments in advance.
-In general it will be very difficult to set up appointments less than 24 hours in advance.*
+*Note: my schedule gets busy during the semester so please try to schedule appointments in advance.
+In general it will be difficult to set up appointments less than 24 hours in advance.*

 ### Website